Venezuela dispute prompts urgent meeting of regional leaders

 The meeting will be held under the umbrella of regional group Unasur in Lima on Thursday evening, senior government officials said.
 Peru holds the rotating presidency of the group.
 Unasur election monitors have said Maduro's win was legitimate.

-The presidents of Peru, Uruguay, Argentina, Colombia and Brazil will attend the meeting and other leaders may also participate, officials said.
+The presidents of Peru, Uruguay, Argentina and Brazil will attend the meeting and other leaders may also participate, officials said.

-Most of the leaders, including President Dilma Rousseff of regional heavyweight Brazil, will then head to Venezuela for the swearing-in ceremony.

-The outcome of Sunday's presidential vote has been rejected by his rival, Henrique Capriles, who has alleged thousands of irregularities at polling centres and wants a full audit of the ballots.

 Eight people have died in opposition-led protests.
 The government has accused Capriles of inciting violence, which he has denied.

-(Reporting by Marco Aquino in Lima, Brian Winter and Guido Nejamkis in Buenos Aires; Editing by Terry Wade, Stacey Joyce and Eric Beech)
+(Reporting by Marco Aquino in Lima, Brian Winter and Guido Nejamkis in Buenos Aires; Editing by Terry Wade and Stacey Joyce)